 - States Advisory Council

 - Women's Caucus

-The Rhetorical Theory and Criticism Interest Group invites all members of CSCA to submit competitive papers, programs, and interactive panels to be considered for programming at the 2014 CSCA conference in Minneapolis.
-We welcome a range of topics, and we especially encourage members to develop provocative panels around the convention theme.
+The Rhetorical Theory and Criticism Interest Group invites all members of CSCA to submit competitive papers, programs, and interactive panels to be considered for programming at the 2015 CSCA Convention in Madison.
+We welcome a range of topics, and especially encourage members to develop provocative panels around the conference theme.

-The Rhetorical Theory and Criticism Division offers two awards for top papers:
+The Rhetorical Theory and Criticism Interest Group offers two awards for top papers: